sonvirgo/tun2socks-127.0.0.1-loopback/README.md

 # tun2socks-127.0.0.1-loopback

-Resolve tun2soxks loopback problem on Linux and Windows 11, when using 127.0.0.1 socks
+Resolve tun2socks loopback problem on Linux and Windows 11, when using 127.0.0.1 socks

 Possible to use uidrange or cgroup by policy based rouitng in Linux

+Done!

+I change my Wifi card.

+Also disable systemd-resolve.

+Some how it works.

+Don't know the cause, however.

+Now tun2socks work as NAT Router, beautifully forwarding Ethernet to Wifi TUN interface, both in Linux and Windows.

+Can't figure out how to make it work on Darwin, as loopback is not resolved in macOS.

 #!/bin/bash